 If you do a little digging online, you’ll read about how some people love soy, and how others stay away.
 It has to do with HOW soy is processed, especially in the United States.
 I generally only purchase properly fermented soy products for the kids, and exclude as much processed soy as possible from our home.

 I also take this stance due to GMO soy being everywhere.
-However, if you know the story of Kid Three, you know why we’re generally an organic eating home.
+However, if you know the story of Kid Three, you know why I switched to organic years ago.

-Do some research on the topic and decide what feels good for your home if some is still eating soy products.
+Do some research on the topic and decide what feels right for your home if some are still eating soy products.

 Other Names For Soy